erikanagamine/autonomousdatabase/readme.md

 # 7. Loading data to ADW Using Database Actions: Database (ATP)

-At this time we will use the SQL Developer Web on ATP and ADW to connect those databases.
+At this time we will use the SQL Developer Web (via on Database Actions console) on ADW to connect ATP database.

-First we have to copy the wallet to object storage.
+First we have to copy the ATP wallet to object storage.

-On SQL Developer Web (including on Database Actions console), we will load data from files load into object storage.
+On SQL Developer Web, we will load data from files load into object storage.
 This activity needs an auth token.

 ## Generate a token to connect your database with files on bucket

 In this section we will generate a token to connect the files on object storage with autonomous database.

-PS.
-This is the same step for both databases: ATP and ADW.

 First access your user data, on the top of screen, click on profile and click on your user: